Thabet-Chaaouri/SageMaker_AWS/README.md

 * Metrics and system monitoring (if you deployed the model in a sagemaker endpoint)
 * High availability, load_balancing, autoscaling ...

+This way you monitor the deployed model's performance in production and retrain it periodically on new data to ensure that it stays up-to-date and continues to perform well.